 Even if Pendo’s features were less clunky, it would be hard to justify the price tag.
 Pendo’s pricing is rather opaque and hard to find publicly, but we’ve read online reviews of retainers costing between $12k-30k per year.

-If you’re an enterprise who doesn’t care about money and has a massive analytics team to make sense of all the data, this might work ok, but for smaller and medium-sized SaaS businesses, Userpilot just offers better value for money.
+If you’re an enterprise that doesn’t care about money and has a massive analytics team to make sense of all the data, this might work ok, but for smaller and medium-sized SaaS businesses, Userpilot just offers better value for money.

 Appcues is the oldest onboarding software on the market.
-It was the tool that introduced the SaaS world to the idea of code-free tooltips, modals and other UI elements.
+It was the tool that introduced the SaaS world to the idea of code-free tooltips, modals, and other UI elements.

 Overall, Appcues is a user-friendly piece of software.
 It’s easy to download and install its free Chrome extension, and it’s particularly good at tracking feature adoption by user segment.